A Message to Guests

 + COVID19 +

-The following data must also be taken into consideration.
-This is highly sensitive and difficult statistical data that is required for our risk management analysis.
+We review highly sensitive statistical data that is required for our risk management analysis.
 WHY?
 We have one reason - Insurance Liability - the mitigation of risk.
 Our risk management analysis is focused on avoidance.
 Risk management is important to our organization because without it, we are unable to define our objectives for the future.
 The goal of our risk management initiative is to make sure that our organization only takes the risks that will help achieve our primary objectives such as guest safety.

 Risk professionals and consultants review data and statistics provided for all countries around the world with available data, as well as the data provided for The United States of America.

 Our Risk Management Team calculates the coronavirus data to monitor the crisis but more importantly, this gives our Team the ability to recognize the true scope and significance of this global pandemic.
 We are not just looking at numbers, this data and information represents People.
 It is difficult for our Team to review and include this statistical information.
 The lives of those we love, that have been lost, cannot be replaced.
-As we focus on recovery around the world, we also hope to show our respect for the lives of those individuals that have been lost due to this virus.
+As we focus on recovery around the world, we also hope to show our respect for the lives of those individuals that have been lost due to this virus as well as other reasons around the world.

-The coronavirus COVID-19 is affecting 213 countries and territories around the world and 2 international conveyances.
-Based on our research, new cases increased by a significant percentage around the world within the past 15 weeks.
-However, we must also note that the recovery percentage also improved by thirteen percent over the past 15 week period.
+COVID-19 is affecting 218 countries and territories around the world and 2 international conveyances.
+Based on research, new cases have increased around the world within the past 8 months.
+Please note that the recovery percentage has improved by seventeen percent over the past 8 month period.
 Most will discount our risk analysis and research to say that there is much more that needs to be part of the process and mathematical calculation.
 While we understand the need for advanced scientific analysis, we also have the ability to learn from basic math.
 Reviewing the data on a linear versus logarithmic scale will also make a difference in how the results are interpreted.

 Our only intention on this website is to promote safety and kindness.
 Keeping our chin up and our hands clean.
 We respect the state and local restrictions that have been put in place on a temporary basis to slow the spread of a highly contagious virus that has subsequently created a public health crisis.
 Our organization is providing guest services for essential employees and families during COVID-19.
 We have implemented the operational changes required to maintain guest safety and public health standards going forward.